RyanStan/ConiferOS/README.md

 ### User Programs
 User programs are stored in the [programs](./programs/) folder.
 The program `sum_sys`[programs/test_sum_sycall](./programs/test_sum_syscall/) tests the SUM syscall/ kernel command.
 The program `print_sys` in [programs/test_print_syscall/](./programs/print/) tests the PRINT syscall/ kernel command.

+### Virtual Keyboard Layer
+Each process structure has a keyboard_buffer, which is defined in [process.h](src/task/process.h).
+An interface for interacting with a process's keyboard buffer is defined in [keyboard.h](src/keyboard/keyboard.h).
+The `keyboard_push` function will push a character to the keyboard buffer of the current process, while `keyboard_pop` pops a character from the current task's process's keyboard buffer.

+### PS/2 Keyboard Layer
+This is in the works.
+IRQ 1 is typically raised by a keyboard device.
+We've mapped IRQ 1 to IDT entry 0x21.

 ### Build